-Then Brian and I were invited to some friends house shortly after we were married.
-My heart sank (OK, maybe I’m exaggerating…) when my friend said she was serving strawberry shortcake and since I didn’t know her well enough to ask for no cake, I resigned myself to soggy cake.
+When Brian and I were invited to some friends house shortly after we were married my heart sank (ok, maybe I’m exaggerating…) when my friend said she was serving strawberry shortcake.
+I didn’t know her well enough to ask for no cake, so I resigned myself to soggy cake.

 How to Make Strawberry Shortcake with Crunchy Drop Biscuits